odysseusmax/animated-lamp/README.md

 * `/ban_user` - Admin/Auth users only command.
 Command to ban any user.
 Usage: `/ban_user user_id ban_duration ban_reason`. `user_id` - telegram id of the user, `ban_duration` - ban duration in days, `ban_reason` - reason for ban.
 All 3 parameters are required.
 * `/unban_user` - Admin/Auth users only command.
 Command to ban any banned user.
 Usage: `/unban_user user_id`. `user_id` - telegram id of the user.
 The parameter is required.
 * `/banned_users` - Admin/Auth users only command.
 Command to view all banned users.
 Usage: `/banned_users`.
 This takes no parameters.
+* `/broadcast` - Admin/Auth user only command.
+Command to broadcast some message to all users.
+Usage: reply `/broadcast` to the message you want to broadcast.

 ### Functions
 * `Screenshot Generation` - Generates screenshots from telegram video files or streaming links.
 Number of screenshots range from 2-10.
+* `Manual Screenshot` - Generates screenshots of specific time.
+Number of screenshots range from 1-10.
 * `Sample Video Generation` - Generates sample video from telegram video files or streaming links.
 Video duration range from 30s to 150s.
 Configurable in `/settings`.
 * `Video Trimming` - Trims any telegram video files or streaming links.
 Video duration depends on the environment.
 By default upto 10 mins (600s).